 What tax will I pay?

-Any money you take from your pension scheme using flexible drawdown will be added to your income for the year and taxed in the normal way.
+Any money you take from your pension scheme using flexible drawdown will add to your income for the year and be taxed in the normal way.
 Large withdrawals could push you into a higher tax band so bear this in mind when you withdraw from your fund.

 Flexible Drawdown Pension Charges

-A recent article published by The Times suggests that HMRC cannot provide information about the number of individuals it’s penalised because they were unaware of any consequences accessing their pensions may have.
+An article by The Times suggests that HMRC cannot provide information about the number of individuals it has been penalising because they were unaware of any consequences accessing their pensions may have.
 Steve Webb, former Minister of State for Pensions, asked HMRC how many people had been fined for so-called pension notification breaches.
 Its response was that obtaining the data would “exceed the Freedom of Information costs limit”.
-This reply suggests the answer is unknown.
+This reply is suggesting the answer is unknown.